A Course on Derived Categories: Introduction

 \section{Introduction}

 These are notes for an advanced course given at Ben Gurion University in Spring 2012.
 In this course I am following various sources, mostly \cite{RD}, \cite{Sc}, \cite{KS2} and \cite{Wei}, but going in a sufficiently different route to make written notes desirable.
-More resources are available on the course web page \cite{CWP}.
+More resources are available on the course web page \cite{CWP}. \footnote{For future version: (1) Improve discussion of K-injectives and K-projectives.
+Talk about semi-free complexes.
+(2) Include DG rings and their derived categories.}

 I want to thank the participants of the course for correcting many of my mistakes, both in real time during the lectures, and in writing.
 Thanks also to J. Lipman, P. Schapira, A. Neeman and C. Weibel for helpful discussions on the material.